 - Taking an urban walk or country drive

-- Signing up for a workshop, class, or meetup group centered around shared interests
+- Signing up for a workshop, class, or meetup group

 These experiences pull you out of autopilot and place you in the now.
 They reconnect you with your sense of wonder.
 They help you grow and evolve.
 And they’re especially powerful during early retirement and the empty nest chapter, when having a sense of purpose and exploration can breathe new energy into your life.